Magnesium alloy: Designation

 Sand permanent-mold, and die casting are all well developed for magnesium alloys, die casting being the most popular.
 Although magnesium is about twice as expensive as aluminium, its hot-chamber die-casting process is easier, more economical, and 40% to 50% faster than cold-chamber process required for aluminium.
 Forming behavior is poor at room temperature, but most conventional processes can be performed when the material is heated to temperatures of 450–700 F. As these temperatures are easily attained and generally do not require a protective atmosphere, many formed and drawn magnesium products are manufactured.
 The machinability of magnesium alloys is the best of any commercial metal, and in many applications, the savings in machining costs more than compensate for the increased cost of the material.
 It is necessary, however, to keep the tools sharp and to provide ample space for the chips.
 Magnesium alloys can be spot-welded nearly as easily as aluminium, but scratch brushing or chemical cleaning is necessary before the weld is formed.
 Fusion welding is carried out most easily by processes using an inert shielding atmosphere of argon or helium gas.
 Considerable misinformation exists regarding the fire hazard in processing magnesium alloys.
 It is true that magnesium alloys are highly combustible when in a finely divided form, such as powder or fine chips, and this hazard should never be ignored.
 Above 800 F, a non-combustible, oxygen-free atmosphere is required to suppress burning.
 Casting operations often require additional precautions because of the reactivity of magnesium with sand and water in sheet, bar, extruded or cast form; however, magnesium alloys present no real fire hazard.

 Thorium-containing alloys are not usually used, since a thorium content of more than 2% requires that a component be handled as a radioactive material, although thoriated magnesium known as Mag-Thor was used in military and aerospace applications in the 1950s.
+Similarly, uranium-containing alloys have declined in use to the point where the ASTM B275 "G" designation is no longer in the standard.